-Caution: If any deterioration is found, all bouncing must cease and the trampoline must be immediately disassembled.
+CAUTION: If any deterioration is found, all bouncing must cease and the trampoline must be disassembled or otherwise protected against use until the condition is remedied.

 The mat should be replaced with the appropriate JumpSport part.
 Remember, the only thing between the jumper and the ground is the mat.
 If a deteriorated mat is not inspected properly, further jumping could cause the mat to pull away from the straps in a large area and the jumper may land on the ground, which could cause serious injury.